stancel/Python-Django-for-PHP-Nerds/examples/basic/8.modules/README.md

 The real power of Python is in the module library.
-Many modules come bundled with Python, and there are literally thousands of useful modules available to you simply by typing:
+Many modules come bundled with Python, and there are literally thousands of useful modules available to you simply importing it.

-    pip install module_name

 ## Some built-ins to get you started

+These all ship with Python, so using them is easy.

 ### os